dariusturner/Calculator/README.md

 - Division (/)

 # Installation Instructions
-This repo uses Node.js, so when you download/clone the repo please go to your terminal and cd into the project's main folder and then enter the command below:
+This repo uses Node.js, so when you download/clone the repo please go to your terminal and cd into the project's folder and then enter the command below:

 ```
 node calculator.js